LLNL/shroud/docs/reference.rst

         buf_args
-           An array of arguments which will be added to the bufferified version of a function.
+           An array of arguments which will be passed to the C wrapper.
+           Useful with bufferified version of a function to pass additional information.
+           Defaults to *[ 'arg' ]*

+           arg
+              Argument from Fortran function

+           capsule
+              A struct which contains a pointer to data and destructor index.

+           context
+              Additional information which is passed to or returned from a function.
+              For example, used with ``std::vector`` to hold address and size of data contained in the argument in a form which may be used directly by Fortran.

            len
               Fortran intrinsic ``LEN``, of type *int*.